henriksundeodegard/context-adaptive-architecture/README.md

 ## 4. Four principles of context-adaptive systems

-As LLMs, Copilot agents, and autonomous workflows allow anyone to generate complex software, a new frontier emerges: **how do we ensure these easily conceptualized intelligent systems remain coherent, aligned, and evolvable over time?**
+As LLMs, coding agents, and autonomous workflows allow anyone to generate complex software, a new frontier emerges: **how do we ensure these easily conceptualized intelligent systems remain coherent, aligned, and evolvable over time?**

 |   #   | Principle                  | Practical implication                                                                                                                                                                                                                                            |
 | :---: | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |